Responding to Bad Customer Reviews

 Bad Response:

 “Hello John, we sent out your item right away, but we don’t know what happened after UPS picked it up.
-Sorry your item was late.”
+Sorry, your item was late.”

 Good Response:

 “Hello John, thanks for taking the time to leave us some feedback on our shipping process and your experience.
 I am so sorry that you experienced poor communication on our end as well as an item that arrived a week late.
-We do have record that our shipping team sent out your item the day after the auction ended, but that doesn’t explain why our team didn’t reach back out to you to update you on the status of your items.
+We do have records that our shipping team sent out your item the day after the auction ended, but that doesn’t explain why our team didn’t reach back out to you to update you on the status of your items.
 We are scheduling a team meeting this week to talk about ways to improve our process as well as make sure that this doesn’t happen again.
 We would love to make this situation right in any way that we can, please reach out to us at (800-8000) so that we can talk more about your experience as well as what we can do to make this situation right.”

-As you can see, there is quite a big difference in the two responses.
-In the second, “good” response, the review author was acknowledged, the issue was acknowledged, and there were intentional steps made towards righting the wrong – even if the majority of fault lays on UPS.
+As you can see, there is quite a big difference between the two responses.
+In the second, “good” response, the review author was acknowledged, the issue was acknowledged, and there were intentional steps made towards righting the wrong – even if the majority of fault lies on UPS.
 Following that response, if the customer does reach out, follow the same three steps, listen to them, acknowledge the issue, and work out a way that would be suitable to both of you that would at least work towards righting that wrong.

 Bad reviews can be hard to swallow and generally they are never easy to address because it involves admitting that there are flaws within your business, but they can also be a useful tool to better your process both internally and externally.
 Try to think of negative reviews as constructive criticism and use them as a way to continue to make your business better for the future – and remember… always respond to an unsatisfied customer.